husamettinarabaci/go-packcal/README.md

 Create "release" branch and create a pull request to "release" branch and merge it.
 Github Actions will build and push docker image to your dockerhub repo.

+If you want to trigger DevSecOps action for SAST, you can create a pull request to "devsecops" branch and merge it.
+Github Actions will run SAST action.

 ## Project Structure - Domain Driven Design (Hex-Arc)
 ```bash
 .